 Shop the Outlets for Designer Goods at Half Price

 Though buying clothes for someone is often a dicey prospect ("Oh, you don't like American flag-patterned jeggings?!"), opening a box to reveal a designer-brand cardigan can really pay off.
 But designer brands can be expensive even with Christmas sales.
 Enter the likes of Saks Fifth Avenue OFF FIFTH, Last Call Neiman Marcus, and J. Crew Factory.
 These stores are nothing but constant sales on name-brand clothing.
 Sure, you may find last season's fashions and special wares designed specifically for the outlet store, but that just means big savings of up to 60% off.
 And in some cases, the giftee may never know your dirty little outlet shopping secret.

 There are also some traditional, brick-and-mortar outlet stores that will sometimes also include manufacturing-defected items.
 You can still get perfectly good high-end items at a deep discount, just make sure to inspect potential purchases to make sure they don't have a red dot on the sleeve.

 Sail Away on a Cruise

-When someone hears, "I'm whisking you off on a cruise!" no one thinks, "Wait ...
+When someone hears they're being whisked off on a cruise, they don't think, "Wait ...
 I'll bet you got a deal on this!"
 Nope, it's a vacation!
 It's exciting!
 There's packing to do!
 What the giftee doesn't know is that cruises can be ridiculously inexpensive.
-Take this Royal Caribbean 4-night Bahamas holiday cruise (from $350, a low by $32), which is a vacation for two — for less than what it costs to buy an iPad.
+Take this Carnival Cruise 4-Night Western Caribbean Cruise (from $140, a low by $30), which is a vacation for two — for less than a third of the cost of an iPad.
 That's a huge gesture, without the huge strain on your wallet.
 (Just try and forget about all the recent "poop cruises," sinkings, and illnesses and focus on the savings!)